Eden-N-H/EchoSentiment/README.md

 # **EchoSentiment**

+Disclaimer: AI was utilized to assist in the generation of some segments of code.

+The below instructions are for running the webscraper API prototypes:

 ### Discaimer: These instructions have been revised with the assistance of AI for clarity. ###

 ## **Twitter API Requirements**